-Yes We Can Read is used by a growing number of community reading projects including:
+Yes We Can Read has been used by community reading projects including:

 Read and Grow

-This social enterprise, founded by Andy Paradise, is making a huge impact in Gosport and Fareham.
-With their mission 'to bring literacy to Hampshire', Read and Grow is expanding its network of community reading groups in libraries, schools, prisons and in the Traveller community.
-Visit the Read and Grow's Facebook page
+This social enterprise, founded by Andy Paradise, made a huge impact in Gosport and Fareham.
+With their mission 'to bring literacy to Hampshire', Read and Grow has expanding its network of community reading groups in libraries, schools, prisons and in the Traveller community.

 Read Easy UK